IBM-Cloud/openwhisk-darkvisionapp/README.md

 ## Deploying Dark Vision manually in Bluemix

-The automatic approach should be the best option for most users as it does everything for you automatically [sic].
+The automatic approach should be the best option for most users as it does everything for you automatically.
 But if you want to go through all the steps manually or if you want to run the web application locally we've got your covered.
 Follow [these instructions](./DEPLOY_MANUALLY.md).

-### iOS application to view the results (Optional)
+## iOS application to view the results (Optional)

 The iOS application is a client to the API exposed by the web application to view the results of the analysis of videos.
 It is an optional piece.